gitrealname/angular_bundled_starter/README.md

 ### Development mode request interceptor (data mocks)
 Default pacakge is destributed with development helper services.
 One of the services is called `requestMockServerProxy` interceptor that allows serving of mock data.
-Please note that data you age getting with `Get Data` button and by `Home/GetTestModel` url comes from `src\mock.server\Home\GetTestModel.json`.
+Please note that data you are getting with `Get Data` button and by `Home/GetTestModel` url comes from `src\mock.server\Home\GetTestModel.json`.
 >** NOTE: The Mock Server folder and file names are case sensetive! **

-#Debuggin tips
+# Debugging tips
 > For best debugging experience we recommend to use `Google Chrome` as your development browser.